MetalGray/Methodology_for_Machine_Learning_Titanic_Dataset_for_Kaggle_Competitions/README.md

 - README.md: this file, providing an overview of the repository.

 # Methodology
-The methodology consists of several steps, including data exploration and visualization, data cleaning and preprocessing, feature engineering, model selection, hyperparameter tuning, and evaluation.
+The methodology consists of several steps, including data exploration and visualization, data cleaning and preprocessing, feature engineering, model selection, hyperparameter tuning and evaluation.
 Each step is documented in detail in the Jupyter notebooks.

 # Usage
 Follow the instructions by running the code cells and modifying the code as needed.
 Make sure to run them in order.